 Imagine strolling through a vibrant marketplace, the air filled with the clang of metal and the murmur of bartering.
-A craftsman meticulously hammers away at a sheet, slowly coaxing it into the shape of a gleaming cooking pot.
+So a craftsman meticulously hammers away at a sheet, slowly coaxing it into the shape of a gleaming cooking pot.
 The secret to its durability and resistance to the elements?
 It's not just one metal, but a carefully considered blend of two: tin and copper.
 This alloy, known as bronze, has shaped civilizations and fueled innovation for millennia.

 The Magic of the Mixture: Understanding Bronze